 And here are some other opportunities for growth possible when studying an instrument:

-Each student’s developmental needs are different, but these are benefits I have observed over the past eighteen years that go beyond learning to play the violin.
+Each student’s developmental needs are different, but these are benefits I have observed over the past twenty years that go beyond learning to play the violin.
 And, they have made me think that private lessons teachers can serve a variety of functions from guiding students towards excellence, providing a good influence, and increasing happiness, person to person.